JennToo/altgo-us/content/pages/legal.md

 You may also need to specifically ask them to return your birth certificate.

+A community member has written [this more detailed guide](https://wiki.tris.fyi/FieldNotes/LegalName) which may be useful too.

 ## Limestone county

 You'll need to fill out [a name change request form][limestone] and [schedule a